SumoLogic/sumologic-documentation/docs/send-data/reference-information/index.md

 ---
 slug: /send-data/reference-information
 title: Reference Information for Sources
+description: These topics contain reference information for Sources for installed and hosted Collectors.
 ---

 These topics contain reference information for Sources for installed and hosted Collectors.